You pressed Escape. Suit yourself.

 How business journalism glorified entrepreneurs to absurdity; sex metaphor LOLs; oh elusive success!—so much easier to just stare at a glossy magazine spread and imagine I already have it.

-“There is only one subjective experience, that of the big swinging dick.
+“There is only one subject, the big swinging dick.
 Everyone else is an object.
 No thought is given to how the thing gets made.
 Certainly no thought is given to who gets fucked.”

 Clarice Lispector and Experiments with White Heat